The AE and AT Ratings

 Repair jobs can range from trouble-shooting the computer-controlled weapon system on an F/A-18 Hornet on the flight deck of an aircraft carrier to repairing circuit cards or tracing electrical wiring diagrams in an air-conditioned work center.
 Most of these technicians are trained in computers to support state-of-the-art equipment or on power generators and power distribution systems to support aircraft electrical systems.

 The Aviation Electronic, Electrical and Computer Systems Technician class "A" schools range from 15 weeks for the AE rating, and 21 weeks long for the AT rating.
 The schools are located in Pensacola, Florida.
+The AV program requires a 60 month (5 year) service obligation for those leaving for boot-camp in Fiscal Year 2019 and beyond.

 Aviation Electrician (NOS A200) or Aviation Electronics Technician (NOS A210)